WAT CHOENG THA

 Wat Choeng Tha is located off the city island in the northern part of Ayutthaya, in the Tha Wasukri Sub-district.
 The monastery is situated on the north bank of Khlong Mueang (1) opposite the Thai Sanom Fort from the Grand Palace and the entry of Khlong Pak Tho (2).
 West of the temple ran the Khu Mai Rong (3), a moat around the adjacent Royal boathouse.

-This monastery faces south towards the old Lopburi River, instead of east, the direction of the rising sun, auspicious direction, representing life and the sexual prowess of the male.
+This monastery faces south towards the old Lopburi River, instead of east, the direction of the rising sun, an auspicious direction, representing life and the sexual prowess of the male.
 South has a neutral value.
 (4)

 (View of Wat Choeng Tha - Picture taken July 2020 CE)

-The naming of the temple Wat Choeng Tha was also known as Wat Tin Tha because it was located at the foot of a landing across the city island called Tin Tha and a place where cut grass was taken to bring across to feed the elephants and horses from the Grand Palace.
+Wat Choeng Tha was also known as Wat Tin Tha because it was located at the foot of a landing across the city island called Tin Tha, where cut grass was taken to be brought across to feed the elephants and horses from the Grand Palace.
 A royal dictionary translates 'Tin' (ตีน) as grass (หญ้า).
 The opposite landing was Tha Ma Ap Nam (Landing of the bathing horses).
 [1]

 During the reign of King Narai (1656-1688 CE), the temple was called Wat Klang until Chao Phraya Kosa Pan (b.1633-d.1699 CE) restored and renamed the monastery Wat Kosawat.